fiorellaratti/Analisys-of-Algorithms-8-puzzle/README.md

 <tile> <tile> <tile>
 <tile> <tile> <tile>

-Each <tile> is a digit from 0 to 8, where 0 marks the blank space and the other digits are real tiles numbers should not repeat.
+Each <tile> is a digit from 0 to 8, where 0 marks the blank space and the other digits are real tiles numbers should not repeat. tiles are separate by a space if this condition is not met i will not work properly. make sure to add a space in between the tiles.

 ## Output Format